thepoppycat/BBCS-X-NoSQL/Part2/README.md

 Previously, you learnt the basics of pymongo such as `db.collections.find()` to find/read from MongoDB Atlas.

-**But what is pipeline aggregation?**
+####But what is pipeline aggregation?

 The MongoDB aggregation pipeline consists of **stages**.
 Each stage transforms the documents as they pass through the pipeline.
 Pipeline stages do not need to produce one output document for every input document; e.g., some stages may generate new documents or filter out documents.

-Pipeline stages can appear multiple times in the pipeline with the exception of $out, $merge, and $geoNear stages.
+Pipeline stages can appear multiple times in the pipeline with the exception of `$out`, `$merge`, and `$geoNear` stages.
 For a list of all available stages, see [Aggregation Pipeline Stages](https://docs.mongodb.com/manual/reference/operator/aggregation-pipeline/#aggregation-pipeline-operator-reference).
 This makes certain tasks easier as you would not have to deal with needing to use `db.collections.find()` or other query methods multiple times, you would also not as likely need to do pre/post-processing of data using python as you are able to "compile" all the different tasks you need to do (before your final output) into a **pipeline** and aggregate them all at once, making complex tasks significantly easier to understand and execute.

 MongoDB provides the `db.collection.aggregate()` method in the mongo shell to run the aggregation pipeline.